-Under the GOP legislation, each state must establish its own benefit requirements.
-State requirements would likely vary, as they did before the ACA was enacted.
+At that point, state requirements could vary, as they did before the ACA was enacted.
 For instance, a 2009 report from the Council for Affordable Health Insurance, a group representing insurance companies, said 47 states had a mandate for emergency service benefits, while 23 mandated maternity care and only three mandated prescription drug coverage.

 State Medicaid plans would not have to meet the essential health benefits requirement after Dec.
 31, 2019.

 Are there subsidies to help individuals buy insurance?
 How do they differ from the Affordable Care Act?